-Stability: Before 1995 the BSE/cattle system of Luxembourg/Belgium was extremely unstable.
-In 1994 the implementation of the MBM ban improved the stability to very unstable largely because of the remaining cross-contamination of feed.
-The improvements of the rendering system (in BE) since 1996 combined with the adoption of the SRM-ban since 1998 made the system stable.
-Sub-optimal compliance with the 1994 MBM and 1998 SRM bans and decision 96/449/EC reduced the initial impact and speed of effect of these interventions in improving the BSE/cattle system's ability of Luxembourg/Belgium to cope with BSE infectivity.

-External challenge: The BSE/cattle system of Luxembourg/Belgium was exposed to a high or very high external challenge throughout the 80s due to the import of MBM from U.K and from cattle imported from the UK.

-Interaction of stability and challenge: Given the low stability of the system of Luxembourg/Belgium at that period the incoming infectivity was recycled and amplified and a domestic prevalence developed, as confirmed by the observed incidence.
+- Stability: Before 1995 the Belgian BSE/cattle system was extremely unstable.
+In 1994 the implementation of the MBM ban improved the stability but it was still very unstable largely because of the remaining cross-contamination of feed.
+The improvements of the rendering system since 1996 combined with the adoption of the SRM-ban since 1998 made the system stable.
+Sub-optimal compliance with the 1994 MBM and 1998 SRM bans and decision 96/449/EC reduced the initial impact and speed of effect of these interventions in improving the Belgian BSE/cattle system's ability to cope with BSE infectivity. - External challenge: The Belgian BSE/cattle system was exposed to a high or very high external challenge throughout the 80s due to the import of MBM from UK and from cattle imported from the UK. - Interaction of stability and challenge: Given the low stability of the Belgian system at the time of high or very high external challenge, the incoming infectivity was recycled and amplified and a domestic prevalence developed, as confirmed by the observed incidence.
 The high challenge to which an unstable system was exposed lead to a situation where increasing numbers of cattle were infected.
 It seems to be likely that this trend has continued until 1998.
-However, since good stability levels have only been reached in 1999 and the challenge is still assessed to be very high, a temporary increase of the observed incidence can not be excluded for the next few years.
+However, since good stability levels have only been reached in 1999 and the challenge is still assessed to be very high, a temporary increase of the incidence can not be excluded for the next few years.

-Assuming that measures in place continue to be appropriately implemented and no new external challenge occurs, the probability that cattle are (pre-clinically or clinically) infected with BSE is expected to decrease over time.
+Assuming that measures in place continue to be appropriately implemented and no new external challenge occurs, the GBR is expected to decrease over time.
 However, this does not exclude that cattle infected by the BSE-agent in the past may be identified as clinical cases in the foreseeable future.